CARWHO/CARWHO/readme.md

 # Hi there, I’m Kahu 👋

 I’m an Electrical Engineering student at the University of Canterbury and the founder of [KORA](https://www.kora.ac/).
-Check out our [LinkedIn](https://www.linkedin.com/company/kora-edu/).

 ---